The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global interior architectural coatings market reached a value of US$ 39.8 Billion in 2018.
+The global interior architectural coatings market exhibited moderate growth during 2015-2020.
 Interior architecture includes technically and scientifically managing the interior space of a building while considering several construction aspects, such as finishes, plumbing, lighting, materials, electrical requirements, and smart use of the available space.
 Architectural coatings typically consist of organic finishes, which are used for beautifying and protecting the interior surfaces of the building.
 At the time of selection, consumers look for various aesthetic and performance properties and characteristics, including hiding power, ease of application, flow and leveling, low volatile organic compound (VOC) emissions, user protection from toxins, stain resistance, environment friendliness, and low odor.
 Presently, there are different types of coatings available in the market, which consist of items like varnishes, sealers, wall paints, primers, ceramics and among others.

 Breakup by Resin Type: